Our speech-language pathologists support students with speech-language communication difficulties to participate in learning.

 - eligibility for certified practising speech pathologist (or provisional certified practising speech pathologist) membership of

 Speech Pathology Australia

-Contact us regarding speech-language pathology roles via email
+Contact us about speech-language pathology roles via